Durucill/DSA210-Spring2026-Project/README.md

 ### Results
 - Accuracy: ~71%
+- The model shows high accuracy due to class imbalance, predicting mostly the majority class (snack order = 1).
+- It fails to correctly identify the minority class (no snack orders).

 However, the model predicts almost all observations as "snack order = 1", failing to capture the minority class.